JamesKnapp101/BundleComposer/README.md

 # BundleComposer

-A lightweight demo application that explores editing complex, interrelated data structures for a fictitious streaming service (Plans, Bundles, Channels) using a modern React toolchain.
-The user selects a series of streaming Plans for bulk editing, which are then opened in an editor that allows changing of Plan, Bundle, and Channel properties, as well as add or remove Bundles to and from Plans, and add or remove Channels from both Plans or Bundles.
-Users can make structured updates across multiple pages with validation and diff-tracking.

-This project exists as an example of building maintainable, data-heavy UIs with strong patterns and modern tooling.
+**BundleComposer is a production-style demo application that explores editing complex, interrelated data structures (Plans, Bundles, Channels) using a modern React + TypeScript architecture.**

+It models a realistic bulk-editing workflow for a fictitious streaming service, where users can safely modify nested entities across multiple pages with validation, diff tracking, and predictable state transitions.

+This project focuses on **maintainable frontend systems**, **data-heavy UI patterns**, and **clear architectural boundaries**, rather than visual polish or novelty features.

+---

+## What This Project Demonstrates

+### 1. Multi-page, stateful editing workflows

+Plans are edited across multiple update pages (properties, channels, bundles, etc.), with each page tracking its own dirty state and validation before allowing navigation.

+### 2. Diff- and patch-based state management

+User edits do not mutate original data.
+Instead, the UI captures structured patches per entity type (Plan, Bundle, Channel) and merges them into the rendered view.

+This enables:

+- predictable state transitions
+- reversible changes
+- safe bulk editing
+- clear inspection of user intent

+### 3. Performance-aware rendering for large datasets

+Large collections of plans are rendered using `@tanstack/virtual`, supporting:

+- custom row cards
+- row-spanning cells
+- dynamic height measurement
+- smooth scrolling under load

+### 4. Reusable, accessibility-aware UI primitives

+The UI is built on Radix and shadcn/ui components, with custom Select menus and picklists designed to function correctly within virtualized layouts.

+### 5. Schema-driven contracts and mock APIs

+A Fastify-based mock API generates realistic data.
+The frontend consumes this data via React Query and validates it using Zod schemas to maintain strong typing and predictable data flow.

 ---